Donaim/miseq-workflow-pres/slides.md

 <img src="./assets/genome-assembly.jpeg">
 </v-drag>

 <!--
-I will focus on De novo because it is more interesting and more complex.

-We're trying to figure out which reads overlap without knowing the answer ahead of time.
-A naive approach would compare every read to every other read, but this quickly becomes infeasible as the number of reads grows.

 The key trick is to build a library of patterns called k-mers.
 Then look for reads that share the same patterns.
 Those will be the ones that overlap.
 MiCall assembles contigs this way and then stitches them together.